bruprescott/CTDizzle/MKRZero/MKRZero_Pinouts.md

 |:--------------------:|:--------------------:|
 |CS|28|

 SD capabilities are native to this board.
+No soldering needed here.
+This pin is called out in the operating code.

 |TSYS01 Temperature Sensor|MKRZero|
 |:------------:|:------------:|